andrew-peng-144/Junior-Design-0326/README.md

 Since the admin has permission to remove projects anyway, it is not a priority to prevent SQL injection   from the admin’s point of view, because the admin is meant to have these kinds of permissions.
 From a “good code” standpoint however, this may be slightly undesirable.

 **Directory Visibility**
-Website directories’ layouts are visible to any user.
-Test it by typing cgaprojectshowcase.com/data.
+- Website directories’ layouts are visible to any user.
+Test it by visiting the site `cgaprojectshowcase.com/data`.
-- Possible fix: Use Apache configuration files to limit access.
+- Possible fix: Use Apache configuration files to limit access to these directories.

 # Install Guide